fmerg/pymerkle/docs/storage.rst

           return size

-It assumes entries already in binary format and stores them without further processing.
-Note that Unix DBM requires both key and value to be in binary, so we had to also store the index as bytes.
+Note that Unix DBM requires both key and value to be binary objects, so we have to also convert the index into bytes.

 Django app
 ----------